Akshaya-Akshu/Sales-Excel-Dashboard/README.md

 Created an annual sales report for 2024 January month.
 So that, the owner can understand their customers and grow more sales in 2025 January month.

 ## Features
-- Tracks key sales metrics like revenue, product wise performance, and trends.
+- Tracks key sales metrics like region, product wise performance, and trends.
 - Includes interactive charts, pivot tables, and slicers for data filtering.
 - Simplifies reporting with a clean and user-friendly layout.